shreyasgite/Shreyas-Gite-Resume/README.md

 ---

-Shreyas is a Machine Learning Engineer, currently exploring predictive models and reinforcement learning at Kopernikus Automotive.
+Shreyas is a Machine Learning Engineer, currently exploring predictive models, procedural content generation and reinforcement learning at Kopernikus Automotive.

 Open to collaborations: shreyasgite@protonmail.com

-## Experience
+## Work

 #### Autonomous Driving Lead, [Kopernikus Automotive](https://www.kopernikusauto.com)
 ##### Jun 2017 - Present  | Berlin Area, Germany

-I was the 1st employee and worked with founders from building the concept and team to first drive software.
+I was the 1st employee and work closely with founders, building the concept and the team.
-Now a leading a ML team for
+Leading an AI team for
 - Level 4 system for one of the biggest car manufacturers.
-- Level 4 system for private environments for Porsche.
+- Level 4 system for private environments at Porsche.

 ---